 Do I have to be polyamorous to attend?

-No, Poly Living Polyamory Conferences are open to people who are polyamorous, exploring polyamory or just curious and want to learn more about the ways it can work successfully.
-The large hotel conference offers multiple workshops for people learning about or curious about polyamory as well as workshops for long-term polyomorists.
-Many attendees are here to support family or are professionals such as therapists, researchers, lawyers who feel polyamory issues may affect their clients,
+No, Poly Living Polyamory Conferences are open to people who are polyamorous, in an open relationship, swingers, exploring open relationships or just curious and want to learn more about how open and polyamorous relationships can work successfully.
+The large hotel conference offers multiple workshops for people learning or curious about possibilities beyond monogamy as well as workshops for long-term polyomorists.
+Many attendees are here to support family or are professionals such as therapists, researchers, lawyers who feel polyamory and non-monogamous relationship issues may affect their clients.

 Is there a dress code for Poly Living?

 Poly Living is a polyamory focused educational event; as such we recommend dressing comfortably and note that some workshops may have you sitting on the floor (check your program descriptions).
 Poly Living is a hotel conference and we ask that people dress in clothing appropriate to the public areas of the hotel; shoes and shirts are required in the public areas of the hotel.